sbhbenjamin/tp/docs/UserGuide.md

 ![Add a task](images/Ui-AddTask.png)
 *Figure 3.1: Example of Harmonia after adding a task*

-The constraints on the inputs can be found [here](#6-appendix-constraints-on-inputs).
+You can find the constraints on the inputs [here](#6-appendix-constraints-on-inputs).

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 - Harmonia does not allow multiple tasks with the same name, and [task names are case-insensitive](#6-appendix-constraints-on-inputs).